abpframework/abp/docs/en/index.md

 ### Tooling

-ABP.IO Platform provides tooling to help you in your daily development.
+ABP Platform provides tooling to help you in your daily development.

 #### ABP Studio